"Guarding the Sabbath" Series

 But what is most helpful toward our understanding is the root word from which atzeret is derived.
 This is where we get the true concept underlying our word.
 The root word rc[ (pronounced "atsar"), according to HALOT means "to hold back, restrain."
 BDB renders this word as "restrain, retain."
 And the TWOT defines it as "restrain, close up, retain, shut, withhold, refrain, stay, detain."

 With this information it becomes clear that the primary meaning of atzeret is not "assembly" but rather 'a restraining" or "a retainer"!
-Upon reflection, the purpose of a commanded atzeret is to retain all the "benei Yisrael" for the duration of the festival seasons.
+Upon reflection, the purpose of a commanded atzeret is to retain all the "benei Yisrael" (sons of Israel) for the duration of the festival seasons.
 Thus, what is commanded by this word atzeret is not an assembly, per se, but to remain at Yerushalayim until the very end.

 It is human nature to try to beat the crowd.
 In the USA at large gatherings such as a fireworks display, there are always a number of people who skip out early and miss the very end in order to avoid the crowds and traffic.
 People look for ways of avoiding the inconvenience of slowdowns due to overcrowding.
 It appears that Yahuwah has commanded the final day of the spring and fall festivals to have a set-apart miqra and a restraining (atzeret) of skipping out early.
 Yahuwah wants us to enjoy to the very end each of the celebrations of his goodness and his salvation works on our behalf.